Side-by-side comparison of mold penetrating wall materials and mildew remaining on the surface of painted drywall

 • Moisture damage exists behind walls

 If mildew persists despite cleaning, deeper moisture problems may exist inside structural materials.
+Stop cleaning and inspect for leaks, soft drywall, peeling paint, swollen trim, or a strong musty odor before repainting or covering the area.

 Preventing mold and mildew begins with controlling moisture and improving ventilation.
 Even after removal, recurring moisture can lead to repeated growth.